Most Workflows Don't Break in the Middle. They Break at the Edges.

 What "reliable" actually means

-Predictable execution
+Predictable Execution

-Governed exceptions
+Governed Exceptions

-Human accountability
+Human Accountability

 Auditability

-A trace exists of what happened, when, and why
+A complete record exists of what happened, when, and why.

 Why many automation approaches break

-• approvals live outside the system (email/chat)
+• approvals happen outside the system (email, chat)

-• AI is introduced without boundaries
+• AI is introduced without guardrails or control

 How RoboHen supports reliability